haosulab/ManiSkill/examples/baselines/sac-rfcl/README.md

 Code has been tested and working on the following environments: PickCube-v1

+This implementation currently does not include the forward curriculum.

 ## Download and Process Dataset

 Download demonstrations for a desired task e.g. PickCube-v1